pangolinjs/docs/cookbook/vue.md

 # Vue.js

 Pangolin.js uses [webpack](https://webpack.js.org) under the hood and generates its configuration with [webpack-chain](https://github.com/neutrinojs/webpack-chain).
-This allows to easily tap into the loaders and plugins and extend the pipeline.
+This allows to tap into the loaders and plugins and extend the pipeline.

 ## Installation